Yuan0317/Yuan0317/README.md

 </br>

 - 🔭 I’m currently learning Computer Programming at Algonquin College in Ottawa,Canada
-- 👯 I’m looking for a co-op opportunity starting from September 2024 to May 2025
 - 🤔 I’m always open to new challenges.
 - 💬 Ask me about anything.
 - 📫 How to reach me: tang0256@algonquinlive.com